rawgged/webberly/README.md

 <script type="text/javascript" src="webberly.js"></script>
 ```

-- Declare an array called wbyArray, Each sub array will contain the src of the image and the thumbnail
+- Declare an array called wbyArray, Each sub array will contain the src of the image, the src of the thumbnail and  the thumb image alt

 ```js
 wbyArray[0] = ['sample/images/large/image1.jpg','sample/images/thumbs/thumb1.jpg','Webberly'];